TUD-RST/pyplane/README.md

 py-files and to generate the resource file icons_rc.py

 ###### build_exe.py
-Run this Python script on windows machines in order to build a stand-alone executable for MS Windows (which does not require a separate Python installation)
+Run this Python script on Windows machines in order to build a stand-alone executable for MS Windows (which does not require a separate Python installation).
+See the file How-To-Windows-Exe.txt for information how to setup the pyinstaller environment.

 ###### InstallerPyPlane.nsi
 Run this script from Nullsoft installer to build an installation